Best exercise bikes for using at home

 Reasons to avoid

-We think the Echelon EX3 Smart Connect Max is a fantastic, affordable alternative to a pricey Peloton.
+We think the Echelon EX3 Smart Connect Max is a fantastic, affordable alternative to a pricier Peloton.
 This might seem like an odd claim given its lack of an in-built touchscreen, but this exercise bike still provides immersive workouts courtesy of the expansive Echelon Fit app, which you can stream via your phone or tablet.
 There’s also a handy holster above the handlebars to hold your smart device.

 The app has enjoyable, instructor-led classes to suit all fitness levels, from beginners to spin-class aficionados, though you do have to pay a monthly membership fee to access it.
 However, when the machine itself is under $1,000 (less than half the price of a Peloton Bike+) this seems more reasonable.
 The machine looks slimline and smart, it’s small enough that it doesn’t dominate your living room, and the flywheel moves smoothly at all 32 resistance levels.

-- Read our full Echelon EX3 Smart Connect Max review
+Read our full Echelon EX3 Smart Connect Max review.

 Specifications